Seyda1/live-coding-practice/Max_Consecutive_Sum/readme.md

 ## Problem Description

-Given a list of numbers and an integer ``k, find the maximum sum of k consecutive elements in the list.
+Given a list of numbers and an integer `k`, find the maximum sum of k consecutive elements in the list.

 ### *Input:*